-At weekends, when there are no new episodes out, I almost – almost – wish it was Monday.
-When My Dad Wrote a Porno, my favourite feel-good, laugh-until-you-get-funny-looks-on-the-tube podcast, wrapped up another season last week, I felt the same empty, hopeless twang you get when you have to say goodbye to a friend who lives far away.
+At weekends, when there are no new episodes out, I almost — almost — wish it was Monday.
+When My Dad Wrote a Porno, my favourite feel-good podcast, wrapped up its last season, I felt the same empty, hopeless twang you get when you have to say goodbye to a friend who lives far away.

-I used to be able to spend hours daydreaming – one look at my school report cards will tell you that – but now, the thought of staring aimlessly out of the window and thinking about whatever pops into my head terrifies me.
-I need constant distraction, and thanks to the podcast library on my phone, I can usually have it.
-According to Ofcom research, the number of weekly podcast listeners almost doubled from 2013 to 2018, and half of podcast listeners are under 35 – almost encompassing the millennial category I fall into.
+I used to be able to spend hours daydreaming — one look at my school report cards will tell you that – but now, the thought of staring aimlessly out of the window and thinking about whatever pops into my head terrifies me.
+I need a constant distraction, and thanks to the podcast library on my phone, I can usually have it.
+According to Ofcom research, half of podcast listeners are under 35 — almost encompassing the millennial category I fall into.
 Are they all as inexplicably afraid of being alone with their thoughts as I am?

-“I put podcasts on to avoid overthinking during menial tasks like washing up, hanging up laundry – even while I shower,” says Charley, 27.
+“I put podcasts on to avoid overthinking during menial tasks like washing up, hanging up laundry — even while I shower,” says Charley, 27.
 “When I broke up with my boyfriend a couple of months ago, I spent an entire week with podcasts playing in my ears so that my mind didn’t wander back to him.”
 Similarly, Katie, 26, has been using podcasts to help herself tune out from difficult feelings.
-“Recently, my grandmother passed away, and I listen to podcasts to escape from my grieving,” she says.
-“I’ve been struggling to relax at night, so I turn to Desert Island Discs for help.”
+“When my grandmother passed away, I listened to podcasts to escape from my grieving,” she says.
+“I’d been struggling to relax at night, so I turned to Desert Island Discs for help.”

 With mental health problems among millennials on the rise, is it any wonder we’re drawn to a medium that offers us constant, on-the-go distraction?
 Catherine, 37, struggles with anxiety and finds that podcasts can ease her symptoms.
 “I find some podcasts in particular act as a soothing balm when I’m stressed out,” she says.
 “I have favourite podcast hosts, whose voices can have a calming effect on me.
 I suffer from insomnia and sometimes use podcasts to help me sleep, too.”